How to Differentiate Instruction for Social Studies

 2. Learning Styles/Multiple Intelligence Theory

 What is leveling?

-Leveling help teachers differentiated instruction by focusing on the ability levels within a classroom.
-It can help teachers develop appropriate rigor for all of their students.
-A pretest should be used at the beginning of a unit to decide which level of rigor should be used to help each student gain the knowledge that is required.
+Leveling helps teachers differentiate instruction by focusing on the ability levels within a classroom.
+With levels, teachers can develop appropriate rigor for all of their students.
+A pretest should be used at the beginning of a unit to decide which level of rigor should be used to help each student gain the required knowledge.

 What are learning styles or the Multiple Intelligence Theory?

-Learning styles helps teachers differentiate instruction by focusing on how a student learns or what their interests are that can help increase their interest in the content.
+Learning styles help teachers differentiate instruction by focusing on how a student learns or what their interests.
+When used, learning styles can increase student interest in the content.

 - Learning styles include three ways of learning: visual, auditory, kinesthetic.

 - The Multiple Intelligence Theory describes what people are “smart” in.
 This theory was developed by Dr. Howard Gardner.
 The Multiple Intelligence Theory has also been expanded to include learning styles that go along with what the student is interested in or “smart” in.
 The following are the seven original multiple intelligences: